White House calls Arizona a coronavirus success story as state resets after huge spike in cases

 “He has done an incredible job on covid, or covid-19, or about 19 other names you can call it.
 It’s got probably more names than anything else you can think of,” Trump said.

-“And he was hit very hard, and he’s — he hit back even harder,” Trump said of Ducey, a political ally who had lifted many restrictions in late spring in accordance with Trump’s wishes for rapid economic reopening.
+“And he was hit very hard, and . . . he hit back even harder,” Trump said of Ducey, a political ally who had lifted many restrictions in late spring in accordance with Trump’s wishes for rapid economic reopening.

 The White House endorsement comes even as Arizona continues to suffer the effects of a virus that has no vaccine and no widely effective treatment.
 The state is now averaging some 14,000 to 16,000 new cases a week.